One, Big, Beautiful Bill: Impact on Philanthropy

 - For all taxpayers, including those who do not itemize.

-- Estimated cost: JCT estimates this will cost $20.44 billion over 10 years.
-It sunsets at the end of 2029.
+- Estimated cost: JCT estimates the House provision would cost $20.44 billion over 10 years.

 - Impact on philanthropy: This would create a charitable credit for one specific type of charitable organization, rather than to all section 501(c)(3) public charities.
 The Council does not have a position, but we support a charitable deduction or tax credit that recognizes all Americans for their giving to all section 501(c)(3) public charities.